 Honey and lemon is a great combination that works great in getting rid of cold during pregnancy.
 Take a glass of warm water and add a teaspoon of honey and a tablespoon of lemon juice into it.
 Mix well and drink this mixture three to four times a day.
 You can even drink this after you have recovered, if you are prone to getting a cold.
 The vitamin C in lemon strengthens the immune system and the soothing properties of honey relieve a sore throat.

 Keeping yourself hydrated is very important in pregnancy and bracing your body with sufficient amounts of fluid becomes utterly important, in case you are down with the cold.
 Cold makes your body lose fluids, and in order to replenish the lost fluids, you can drink water, ginger tea, lemon and honey tea, salt water, vegetable or chicken soups, or fresh fruit juices.

 10. Get Adequate Rest

 If you are suffering from cold in pregnancy, then it is very important that you take adequate rest.
-Resting is the best way to give your body time and energy to fight back with the infection.
-Napping two to three times a day is a good option to provide your body with good amount of rest and recoup.
+Resting is the best way to give your body time and energy to fight the infection.
+Napping two to three times a day is a good option to provide your body with a good amount of rest and recoup.